SakshiMakwane/missingskill-learning/README.md

 { Name:Tanu,**rollno:20**,class=5th,subject:Maths}
 {Name:Tanu,**rollno:20**,class=5th,subject:Maths}
 ```
-**_From output it means if you do any changes in one filed and pass it reference to another the changes will display in another field also._**
+**_From the output it means if you do any changes in one file and passes its reference to another the changes will display in another field also._**

 ## FUNCTIONS
-A function is a block of code design to perfrom specific task.We can pass function as _parameter_ also.Pure Function dont modify values outside the function,Pure function also return same values passed as input.High order Function that takes function as parameter and returns function.
+A function is a block of code design to perform a specific task.
+We can pass a function as _parameter_ also.
+Pure Function doesn't modify values outside the function, Pure function also returns the same values passed as input.
+High order Function that takes a function as parameter and returns function.

 **Properties of Function**
 - Hoisting